dbaschiera/NAPDE_project/README.md

 - **`main.edp`**
   This is the FreeFem++ code implementing the full optimization loop for unit cell design, including:
   - Computation of the homogenized stiffness tensor via periodic problems;
-  - Evaluation of the cost function
+  - Evaluation of the cost function;
   - Adaptive anisotropic mesh refinement following the microSIMPATY algorithm.

 - **`results/`**